Beckn-One/DEG/docs/implementation-guides/v2/P2P_Trading/P2P_Trading_implementation_guide_DRAFT.md

 ## 8.2.
 Setting up the Protocol Endpoints

-This section contains instructions to set up and test the protocol stack for EV charging transactions.
+This section contains instructions to set up and test the protocol stack for transactions.

 ### 8.2.1.
 Installing Beckn ONIX